How to Use Blotting Paper on Your Face Without Rubbing

-A practical press-and-lift guide for using blotting paper on bare skin, over makeup, before powder, and during school, work, travel, or event touch-ups.
+A step-by-step press-and-lift guide for face shine, oily skin, oil control paper, bare skin, makeup days, before powder, school, work, travel, and event touch-ups.

 Quick answer

-Use blotting paper by pressing one fresh sheet on shiny areas for a few seconds, then lifting it straight off.
+Use blotting paper correctly by pressing one fresh sheet on oily T-zone areas for a few seconds, then lifting it straight off.
 Do not rub.
-Focus on the T-zone and use a fresh sheet when the first one has absorbed oil.
+Use Bamboo Charcoal for stronger unscented shine control, Green Tea for fresh daily carry, or compare every format on the products page.

 - Start with clean hands.
 This keeps your touch-up routine tidy before you touch your face.